 When visiting for the first time, provide the dentist your toddler’s entire health history.
 We are skilled to treat your toddler and we always focus on patience.
 We do not make a kid to rush or pressurize them anyway and always use child-friendly language!

 What you can Expect at the First Visit?

 Actually the visit is about introducing your toddler to the dentist’s office!
 It will enable your child to explore various instruments and even take a ride in the chair.
 When he/she is comfortable with the office ambience and its staff, this will in turn build trust!
 It’s time for the dentist to take a quick look at his/her mouth now.

 The visit may include an entire examination of the teeth, jaws, bite, gums, and oral tissues.
 But it will depend on your child’s age.
-If required, the Pediatric Dentist at South Airdrie Smiles may recommend a gentle cleaning.
+If required, the Kids Friendly Dentist at South Airdrie Smiles may recommend a gentle cleaning.
 It includes polishing teeth and getting rid of plaque, tartar, and other stains.
 The doctor may advise you and your child, how to follow healthy oral practices, diet and fluoride needs.
 The dentist might inform on baby bottle tooth decay, infant feeding practices, finger-licking habits, dental issues and more.
 The first visit typically takes 30 to 45 minutes.